daoliveira/audioaddict-alexa-skill/README.md

 7. For the rest keep all the defaults and click "Create Distribution".
 8. You'll see your new distribution under CloudFront Distribution, wait for the Status to change from In Progress to Deployed then move to the next step.
 8. Before moving to deploying the Alexa skill, let's make sure the http-to-https redirection works.
 Double click the value under Domain Name to select your CloudFront distribution URL and copy this value;
-9. Back to your streaming client, try to open https://<Domain Name you copied from last step>/jazzradio/bassjazz.pls?listen_key=<Your DI.FM Listen Key>, it should look like https://d7a2idjk9dhjd.cloudfront.net/jazzradio/bassjazz.pls?listen_key=78920bc0a43b8543a33a013f (this URL is just an example, don't use it, it's not a real CloudFront URL and Listen Key)
+9. Back to your streaming client, try to open https://<Domain Name you copied from last step>/jazzradio/bassjazz.pls?listen_key=<Your DI FM Listen Key>, it should look like https://d7a2idjk9dhjd.cloudfront.net/jazzradio/bassjazz.pls?listen_key=78920bc0a43b8543a33a013f (this URL is just an example, don't use it, it's not a real CloudFront URL and Listen Key)
 10. If there's sound coming from your streaming client you can move to the next section.
 11. It goes without saying you shouldn't share your CloudFront URL, unless you're OK with the costs associated with other people's traffic through your CloudFront Distribution.